1. Getting Your Licks In

 We’re not saying that it never rains or gets disgustingly hot and humid, but with an average temp of 72 degrees in July and August, you’re in for a treat.

 Our hills are alive with outdoor music.
-How about Phish at Bethel Woods Center for the Arts (August 9), the Summer Hoot (August 23–25) in Olivebridge, Fruit Bats at Stone Ridge’s Meadowlark Fest (September 14–15), or some jazz or chamber music at Katonah’s Caramoor?
+How about Radio Woodstock’s Mountain Jam (June 20-22) at Belleayre Mountain, the annual Rosendale Street Festival (July 19-20), the Ashokan Center’s Summer Hoot (August 22-24) in Olivebridge, or some jazz or chamber music at Katonah’s Caramoor?

 Drop a line into a local waterway or a stocked pond, like the one at Thomas Bull Memorial Park in Montgomery, and cook up your catch.
 Nothing’s biting?
 Head to Zinnia’s in Craryville for their delish fish ‘n’ chips.